Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we approached ToM in LLMs as an interdisciplinary topic.
-We argue that NLP benchmarks and AI works typically address non-interactive logic problems.
-While many of the benchmarks are valuable as reasoning tests and may provide insights into the performance of LLMs, they do not address the core issue of ToM in LLMs, interaction and adaptive mentalizing.
+In this work, we cast ToM in LLMs as an interdisciplinary topic.
+We argue that the problems addressed by existing NLP benchmarks and AI works are essentially non-interactive logical problems.
+While many of the benchmarks are valuable as reasoning tests and may provide insights into the performance of LLMs, they do not address the core issue of ToM in LLMs: interaction, and social adaptation.

-We argue that a better understanding of ToM requires (1) benchmarks that test whether ToM is correctly invoked or not, (2) evaluation for ToM in interactive settings where the model is an active agent, and (3) evaluation for the appropriate degree of DoM, given a social context (cooperative vs competitive).
+We argue that a better understanding of ToM in LLMs requires: (1) benchmarks that test whether DoM is correctly invoked or not, (2) evaluation for ToM in interactive settings where the model is an active agent, and (3) distributional assessment of DoM dynamics, given a social context (cooperative vs competitive).

-Some works introduce ToM tasks for LLMs in interactive domains \cite{sclar2022symmetric,li-etal-2023-theory}, albeit with a simplified context.
-These serve as important steps for the evaluation of LLMs' ToM capabilities.
+The requirement for social dynamism is expressed in cognitive science and computational psychology.
+Neural outcomes show distinct representations when considering non-social versus social outcomes \cite{zhang2020brain}, demanding a theoretical distinction that captures social dynamics sufficiently \cite{cushman2024computational, jara-ettinger_theory_2019, barnby2023formalising, barnby2024beyond}.
+We believe this distinction should also be reflected in the way we benchmark models for ToM.

+\citet{wang2025rethinkingtheorymindbenchmarks}, argue in favor of dynamic, user-centric benchmarks for ToM evaluation.
+Our work extends this call, emphasizing the role of dynamic settings for a phase in the ToM reasoning that is commonly overlooked.
+Indeed, some previous works introduce ToM tasks for LLMs or formal models in interactive domains \cite{sclar2022symmetric,li-etal-2023-theory, ying_truong_tenenbaum_gershman_2025}.
+However, these benchmarks are limited in their scope as they tend to model simplified fixed worlds.
+We believe that a meaningful understanding of ToM capabilities should be achieved by extending works like these with additional domains and contexts.
+Whereas a single scenario may not fully capture the range of behavior, constructing multiple diverse ones should lead to better coverage of ToM complexities.
+This should include situations without full context (e.g., without explicit information about the requested), social situations (e.g., with varying levels of cooperation), and ToM behavior of other agents (e.g., heterogeneous DoM levels in the population).